TaschnerMandlGroup/TaschnerMandlGroup.github.io/content/authors/snezana-hinic/_index.md

 ############################################################

 # Display name
-title: Daria Lazic
+title: Snezana Hinic

 # Full Name (for SEO)
-first_name: Daria
+first_name: Snezana
-last_name: Lazic
+last_name: Hinic

 # Username (this should match the folder name) -> used to mark user as the author of a post
 authors:
-  - daria-lazic
+  - snezana-hinic

 # Is this the primary user of the site? (default false)
 superuser: false

 # Role/position -> listed below the name (in peoples tab or under articles/events)
-role: PhD Student
+role: Research Assistant

 # Organizations/Affiliations
 #organizations: